Tino-FRC-2473/Training-Git-Practical-2025/logs/Kaushik_Kovid_practical.md

 64 bytes from 192.168.1.187: icmp_seq=3 ttl=64 time=8.677 ms
 64 bytes from 192.168.1.187: icmp_seq=4 ttl=64 time=6.922 ms
 64 bytes from 192.168.1.187: icmp_seq=5 ttl=64 time=7.007 ms
+So far, I have looked through the pi to get a secret code and used it to run a decrypting algorithm to get the secret message.
+Qinzhao replaced valuable lines of code with cheese.